How to nail your customer service role

 Body Language

 Understanding body language cues can set the tone for a customer’s experience.
-When they enter your store, do they look around for assistance or avoid eye contact?
+When they enter your restaurant, do they look around for assistance or avoid eye contact?
 Knowing how a customer feels from the get-go can help guide your verbal and physical actions with them.
 At a minimum, greet them with eye contact, a friendly smile and let them know you’re there to help if required.

 Show attentiveness